HappyRIO/BitCrack_3/README.md

 # BitCrack

 A tool for brute-forcing Bitcoin private keys.
-The main purpose of this project is to contribute to the effort of solving the [Bitcoin puzzle transaction](https://blockchain.info/tx/08389f34c98c606322740c0be6a7125d9860bb8d5cb182c02f98461e5fa6cd15): A transaction with 32 addresses that become increasingly difficult to crack.
+The main purpose of this project is to contribute to the effort of solving the [Bitcoin puzzle transaction(#66)]

 ### Using BitCrack